Hussein Kanji

 7

 Hussein’s career is a tale of serendipity.
-He founded Hoxton after leaving Accel because no other European venture fund would hire him.
-Convinced of the potential in backing European entrepreneurs, he set up his own fund.
+Convinced of the potential in backing European entrepreneurs, he set up Hoxton after leaving Accel.

 Initially, Hussein didn’t plan to work in venture capital in Europe.
-Early in his career, he was advised by a prominent venture investor to gain big company experience, which led him to Microsoft in Seattle.
+After his startup exits, he was advised to gain big company experience, which led him to joining Microsoft in Seattle.
 He spent four years there.
-His roles at Microsoft varied, and his last role was a directive from the top-down to help make its business units more acquisitive.
-His work led to a sum total of zero M&A. Big companies are still big companies.
+His roles at Microsoft varied, and his last role was a top-down directive to make its business units more acquisitive.
+His work led to a sum total of zero M&A.

-Hussein moved to London to do his MBA at London Business School.
+Hussein then moved to London to do his MBA at London Business School.
 He started consulting with Accel shortly after orientation, and joined the team in his first year.
-In a repeat of history, he ended up juggling Accel and school.
+Just as he did in college, he juggled work and school.

-Prior to venture investing, Hussein spent his productive years learning to build products.
-During college, he joined the founding team of Studio Verso, and juggled a full course load at Stanford with a commute to South Park.
-He also contributed to an influential web design book in 1995, which pioneered the use of table tags to create invisible grids years before CSS standards.
-He subsequently joined Sun Microsystems’ advanced technology group.
-After founding a networking startup and experiencing the dot-com bust, Hussein joined Radiance, which developed video file techniques ahead of its time.
-Hussein then worked with an angel investor in Radiance to help commercialize Safe-View, the airport body scanner, acquired by L-3.
-In all these roles, his takeaway was the remarkable strength of Bay Area talent, and the interconnected nature of Silicon Valley’s tech ecosystem.
+Prior to venture investing, Hussein built products and technologies in the Bay Area.
+During college, he joined the founding team of Studio Verso, and commuted regularly from Stanford to South Park.
+He contributed to an influential web design book in 1995, which pioneered the use of table tags to create invisible grids years before CSS standards.
+After Verso, he joined Sun Microsystems’ Advanced Technology Group.
+He left Sun to found a networking startup that collapsed in the dot-com bust.
+Hussein then joined Radiance, which pioneered video file distribution.
+Radiance was several years ahead of its time and was eventually acquired.
+Hussein then helped spin-out Safe-View from Battelle Corporation.
+Safe-View developed an airport body scanner and was acquired by L-3.